stellar/quickstart/README.md

 It is recommended that you stop the container before editing any of these files, then restart the container after completing your customization.

 *NOTE:* Be wary of editing these files.
-It is possible to break the services started within this container with an bad edit.
+It is possible to break the services started within this container with a bad edit.
 It's recommended that you learn about managing the operations of each of the services before customizing them, as you are taking responsibility for maintaining those services going forward.

 ## Regarding user accounts